sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Thick Fur

 Your fur is thick enough to protect you from attacks.
-While you arenít wearing armor, your AC equals 12 + your Constitution modifier.
+While you aren√≠t wearing armor, your AC equals 12 + your Constitution modifier.
 You can use a shield and still gain this benefit.

 #### Axon Paragon